What If... Zombies?!: Reception

 David Opie at Digital Spy said the episode "deliver[s] the goods" and was a surprisingly faithful adaptation of the Marvel Zombies comics, praising its balance of sad, comedic, and gruesome moments.
 Kirsten Howard of Den of Geek agreed that "What If...
 Zombies?!" was a fun episode, especially for fans of the Marvel Zombies comics, and felt it was full of standout moments such as Parker's "glorious zombie training video".
 Howard said Parker's struggle to keep hope alive in the zombie apocalypse was similar to the Marvel Zombies: Resurrection comic storyline and was "just as affecting".
 She also highlighted the Cloak of Levitation, Kurt, and Happy Hogan, and gave the episode 4.5 out of 5 stars.
 Writing for The A.V.
 Club, Sam Barsanti believed the episode had "all of the violence, black humor, and brain-chomping that you'd expect", and gave the episode a "B−".
-Barsanti felt Parker's interjections of pop culture references successfully undercut the episode's horror elements despite being a repetitive trope after stories such as Zombieland (2009).
+Barsanti felt Parker's interjections of pop culture references successfully undercut the episode's horror elements despite being a repetitive trope after stories such as the film Zombieland (2009).

-Jorgensen was more negative about the episode, comparing it to "What If...
+Tom Jorgensen of IGN was more negative about the episode, comparing it to "What If...
 Doctor Strange Lost His Heart Instead of His Hands?" which had darkness rooted in Doctor Strange's character arc while the story of "What If...
 Zombies?!" just "shambles along" between different zombie encounters; he scored the episode 5 out of 10.
 Jorgensen criticized the episode's tonal inconsistencies and comedy, feeling the latter was overused and detracted from the realism of the story's MCU connections.
 He also took issue with the virus being explained only as a "quantum virus", which he felt was lazy writing.
-Jorgensen enjoyed how the outbreak affected Vision, but was disappointed that the episode quickly moved past its exploration of the character's disregarded for human life in trying to save Maximoff.
+Jorgensen enjoyed how the outbreak affected Vision, but was disappointed that the episode quickly moved past its exploration of the character's disregard for human life in trying to save Maximoff.
 He was mostly positive about the action sequences, but felt they were hindered by the episode's unclear logic for why the zombie characters could use their superpowers.
 Amon Warmann agreed with Jorgensen's sentiments in his review for Yahoo!
 News, finding the overall episode to be unsatisfying and the weakest of the series so far.
 He was positive about Parker's "eternal optimism" and his relationship with Hope, and he said Hope's final act of going giant size for the first time in the MCU was "beautifully played", but he found the episode to otherwise be rushed with even more pacing issues than what he had highlighted for previous episodes.
 Like Jorgensen, Warmann also compared this episode to the previous one's tragic tone, criticizing "What If...
 Zombies?!" for trying to move between dark and comedic tones in a "disjointed" way and for the inconsistent way the characters felt about killing zombie versions of other heroes.